 I had an e-mail from Alice: she is now safely at home in Washington, D.C., all her flights went smoothly.
 After my morning coffee I took the dinghy and went across to the Tsangaris cove.
 There I took a 2 hr hike, first to the twin chapels of Ayios Ioannis and Ayia Irene and then up to Megalo Chorio (Big Village).

-The new forecasts call for thunder storms maybe later tonight with strong W to NW winds.
+The new forecasts called for thunder storms maybe later tonight with strong W to NW winds.
 I had an ouzo and then cooked the 3 snitzels that I had bought in Samos.
 I refrigerated 2 of them and ate the other one with rice.

-By the night the barometer had plummeted from 1012 mB to 1005 and I could see a lot of lightning strikes N of here.
+By the night, the barometer had plummeted from 1012 mB to 1005 and I could see a lot of lightning strikes N of here.
 Then, around 9:30 the storm arrived.
 There were lots and lots of thunders and strong winds from the S and the N and heavy rain.
 By 10:00 the wind was down to less then 5 knots mostly from the S and the barometer up to 1006 mB.
-Are we in the eye of the storm?
+Were we in the eye of the storm?
 Then the wind was up again and Thetis was been tossed but the anchor was holding.

 I was reading Matthew White’s The Great Big Book of Horrible Things: The Definitive Chronicle of History’s 100 Worst Atrocities an interesting but somewhat depressing account of history.
-By 11:00 the wind had settled to NNW at 18-25 knots.
+By 11:00 the wind had settled to the NNW at 18-25 knots.
 Thetis was held well by both the anchor and the shore line.
 The stars appeared in the sky.
 I went to bed.

 Saturday September 27, 2014, Day 3

 I got out of bed around 6:30.
-The dinghy was full of water, the cabin temperature was 21°C (69.8°F) and the barometer was 1007 mB.
-The sky to the S was clear but here it was cloudy.
+The dinghy was full of water, the cabin temperature was 21°C (69.8°F) and the barometer was 1007 M. The sky to the S was clear but here it was cloudy.
 I had my morning coffee out in the cockpit as it was not any colder then inside the cabin.
-The forecasts predict fairly calm winds for this morning but they will be reaching 7 on the Beaufort force Scale by the evening with possible rain, same for tomorrow.
-Here, at 8 AM the wind was 8-11 knots NNW, the cabin temperature down to 20°C (68°F) while the barometer had risen to 1009 and then it fell to 1006 mB.
+The forecasts predicted fairly calm winds for this morning but they will be reaching 7 on the Beaufort force Scale by the evening with possible rain, same for tomorrow.
+Here, at 8 AM the wind was 8-11 knots NNW, the cabin temperature down to 20°C (68°F) while the barometer had risen to 1009 and then it fell back to 1006 mB.
 I will definitely not move from this lovely and secure anchorage until the weather improves and stabilizes.

 It drizzled most of the morning and I had to sit inside the cabin.
 I got a little tired and depressed reading The Great Big Book of Horrible Things and I started Tess Gerritsen’s Girl Missing a mystery/romance.